Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(a) Each law enforcement agency shall develop a system, by January 1, 1986, for recording all domestic violence-related calls for assistance made to the department, including whether weapons are involved, or whether the incident involved strangulation or suffocation.
+(a) Each law enforcement agency shall develop a system, by January 1, 1986, for recording all domestic violence-related calls for assistance that are made to the department, including whether weapons are involved and whether the incident involved strangulation or suffocation.
 All domestic violence-related calls for assistance shall be supported with a written incident report, as described in subdivision (c), identifying the domestic violence incident.
 Monthly, the total number of domestic violence calls received and the numbers of those cases involving weapons or strangulation or suffocation shall be compiled by each law enforcement agency and submitted to the Attorney General.

 (c) Each law enforcement agency shall develop an incident report form that includes a domestic violence identification code by January 1, 1986.
 In all incidents of domestic violence, a report shall be written and shall be identified on the face of the report as a domestic violence incident.
 The report shall include at least all of the following:

 (4) A notation of whether there were indications that the incident involved strangulation or suffocation.
-This includes whether any witness or victim reported any incident of strangulation or suffocation, whether any victim reported symptoms of strangulation or suffocation, or whether the officer observed any signs of strangulation or suffocation.
+This includes whether a witness or victim reported an incident of strangulation or suffocation, whether a victim reported symptoms of strangulation or suffocation, or whether the officer observed signs of strangulation or suffocation.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.